 I didn’t know much about Emily Dickinson until recently.
 I’m sure we studied her poems in high school, but poetry was never my strong suit.
 As such, knowledge of the American poet escaped the folds of my brain.

 I recently watched the AppleTV+ series, Dickinson, based(ish) on her life.
-The show, staring Hailee Steinfeld as Emily Dickinson, is full of intentional anachronisms and 1850s young-adult angst.
+The show, starring Hailee Steinfeld as Emily Dickinson, is full of intentional anachronisms and 1850s young-adult angst.
 While Dickinson is historical fiction, it provides a compelling introduction to the poet.

 An episode of Dickinson explores what it may have been like had Emily seen immediate reactions to her poem in print.
 During the episode, Emily is invisible and able to stroll through town as people read the paper.